Ruzanna-Sar/MovieRentalSQLAnalysis/README.md

 # MovieRentalSQLAnalysis
 Rockbuster Stealth LLC is a movie rental company that used to have stores around the world.
-Facing stiff competition from streaming services the Rockbuster Stealth management team is planning to use its existing movie licenses to launch an online video rental service in order to stay competitive.
+Facing stiff competition from streaming services the Rockbuster Stealth management team is planning to launch an online video rental service in order to stay competitive.
 ## Objective
 The aim of this project was to assist Rockbuster Stealth’s business intelligence department to help with the launch strategy for the new online video service.